Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • UI/UX redesign is needed: The app’s visual layout, navigation, and feature access need to be more intuitive, modern, and aligned with current user expectations.

-• Personalization and innovation are lacking: The experience does little to tailor content based on users’ preferences or re-engage lapsed readers with smart insights and reminders.
+• Personalization and AI are lacking: The experience does little to tailor content based on users’ preferences or re-engage lapsed readers with smart AI insights and points awarded for personalized reading performance.
 These are differentiators in top apps today.

-• Holistic reading journey missing: The app is perceived by some users as simply a storefront and reader.
-It must become more than that with innovative ideas: include fostering a community with a reading buddy or virtual book clubs, or having giveaways or companion products such as candles and socks, so that paying subscription feels richer.
+• Holistic reading journey is missing: The app is perceived by some users as simply a storefront and a reader.
+It must become more than that with innovative ideas, such as fostering a community with a reading buddy or virtual book clubs, hosting events such as 'Silent Book Clubs', or having giveaways or companion products such as candles and socks, that can be part of the paying subscription to make it feel richer.

-With this user feedback and lack of innovative, personalized features, Kobo will continue to face these challenges:
+With this user feedback and lack of advanced features, Kobo will continue to face these challenges:

 • Lower trial-to-paid conversion rates: Users trying the app or subscription will encounter friction and drop off.